 The Save the Rain Tree Planting Program has developed a robust tree planting strategy for neighborhoods throughout the City of Syracuse.
 This collaborative initiative will support the planting of 8,500 trees by 2018.

 Onondaga County Save the Rain, Cornell University Cooperative Extension of Onondaga County and Syracuse Parks Department are partnering to identify planting sites and to coordinate tree planting and care.
 After the tree is planted, the City of Syracuse will oversee watering and pruning of trees.
 There will be workshops and volunteer planting events to educate interested residents in how to plant and care for their tree.

 Trees are an important aspect of Save the Rain.
 Trees naturally soak up stormwater and use the precipitation to feed their root systems.
 A tree canopy slows the rainwater with its leaves allowing the soil to become fully saturated with water.
 The tree is then able to absorb more rain water and reduce run-off entering the sewer system.

-As of January 2014, 2615 trees have been planted under the Save the Rain Program.
+As of May 2014, over 3000 trees have been planted under the Save the Rain Program.

 Do you want a tree?

 If you or someone you know is interested in having a tree planted, please contact Cornell University Cooperative Extension of Onondaga County (315) 424-9485 ext.
-230 or email bmb255(at)cornell.edu.
+228 or email firstname.lastname@example.org.